-University of Pittsburgh.

-therapy designed to help people focus on joy, excitement, and other positive moods.
+Researchers have also been working on new types of talk therapy for depression.
+Craske's team is testing a type of therapy designed to help people focus on joy, excitement, and other positive moods.

 "Standard treatments are better at reducing negative emotions than increasing positive emotions," she says.
 But people with depression often have the most trouble feeling positive things.